tvaroglu/spot_me_frontend/README.md

 </table>

 ### Gym Show Page No. 2
-When you are a member of the gym.
+When you are a member of the gym

 <table>
 <tr>